OctopusDeploy/blog/blog/2021-03/deploy-to-rancher-with-octopus/index.md

 ![Rancher select cluster type screen](rancher-gke-cluster.png "width=500")

-The creation process for GKE is a bit different than for on-premises.
+The creation process for GKE is a bit different than for on-premises:

 1. Create the [Google Service Account](https://cloud.google.com/iam/docs/service-accounts) with sufficient permissions to create the cluster resources.
 2. Create a JSON Key for the service account, this is needed for Rancher to authenticate with Google.